Miina Härma Gymnasium: School building

 Despite having the plan to build its own school house from the start, the school spent its early years moving from place to place.
 It was caused by the unanticipated costs of building a suitable school house and political conflicts.
 A contest was run in Finland to design a suitable building for the school, but the winning design turned out to be too costly.
 Thus, it was adjusted by the engineers Aleksander Raudsepp and Fromhold Kangro to fit the budget of financiers.

 The cornerstone of the school house was installed on 1 June 1914 according to the project of Georg Hellat.
 A year later the school building was complete, but the school was unable to move in due to the beginning of World War I. Instead of letting the school to move in, the authorities decided to place there the Austrian prisoners of war.
-In the year 1917 it was occupied by a military hospital.
+In 1917 it was occupied by a military hospital.
 A year later the German military took possession of the building.
 Shortly after the communists did the same.
-It was only in the year of 1921 that the school was finally able to move into its designated building.
+It was only in 1921 that the school was finally able to move into its designated building.

 Since the school operated several years without a building of its own, it had to rent rooms in a number of places.
-The first year was spent in 24 Jaani St. after which they moved to 74 Tiigi St. In spite of the unfavorable conditions for studying the school operated there until the year 1915.
+The first year was spent in 24 Jaani St. after which they moved to 74 Tiigi St. In spite of the unfavorable conditions for studying the school operated there until 1915.
 The school was moved out of there in hope of finally moving into its newly built schoolhouse.
 Unfortunately, they could not do that.
-The school found shelter at the commercial school of 6 Fortuuna St., the business school of H. Margens and 12 Holmi St. In the year 1919 the whole school moved to the building of Hugo Treffner Gymnasium in Rüütli St. Finally, in the year 1921 they succeeded in moving into their own school building.
+The school found shelter at the commercial school of 6 Fortuuna St., the business school of H. Margens and 12 Holmi St. In 1919 the whole school moved to the building of Hugo Treffner Gymnasium in Rüütli St. Finally, in 1921 they succeeded in moving into their own school building.
 In 1944, the school was named the Tartu City Secondary School No. 2.
 In 1954, the school was reorganized into a coeducational school for girls and boys.
 In 1964, in conjunction with Estonian composer and choir director Miina Härma's 100th birthday, the school was renamed the Miina Härma Gymnasium.